alexpy11/robokids-il/Lake/readme.md

 - One time tasks for each student:
   - Make their own copy of the template 'stupidFish.py'
   - Modify the fish name.
-  - If the fish runs on a different computer, Modify the IP to be that of the computer running lake.py.
+  - If the fish runs on a different computer, modify the IP to be that of the computer running lake.py.
 - Meeting the challanges:
-Begginers need to understand and modify the 'getNextPos' function in the fish module, in order to master the challanges.
-See 'challanges.txt' for description of the targets.
+  - Begginers need to understand and modify only the 'getNextPos' function.
+More advanced students can examine and modify the rest of the client code.
+  - Specifically, the student modifies the 'getNextPos' function to return the deltaX, deltaY (movenent of the fish), after examining the information received from the server
+  - See 'challanges.txt' for description of the targets.
-The student can examine the map received and determine returned deltaX, deltaY to accomplish current mission.
-Once a challange is completed, the lake automatically moves to the next mission.
+  - Once a challange is completed, the lake automatically moves to the next mission.

 ## Tests